cerner/terra-core/packages/terra-avatar/docs/generic.md

-# Shared User
+# Generic

-The `SharedUser` variant represents multiple users - it displays a shared user icon in a circular frame.
+The `Generic` variant represents multiple variants like `single-user`, `shared-user`, `provider` - it displays a specified variant user icon in a circular frame.

 ## Getting Started
 - Install with [npmjs](https://www.npmjs.com):
   - `npm install terra-avatar`